 Cheerful Parrot: Characteristics That Spark Joy

-Species like budgerigars, conures, lorikeets, and many amazons show off bright colours.
-Seeing a colourful bird makes us feel more alert and positive.
+One of the most striking traits of cheerful parrots is their vibrant colouring.
+Species like macaws, budgerigars, conures, lorikeets, and many amazons display bright, eye-catching feathers that immediately draw attention.
+Seeing a colourful bird can make us feel more alert and positive.

 Energetic parrot behaviours that engage our attention